greatxue/coding_language/cpp_tut/16_cpp_set.md

 **Two’s Complement**

-The sum of a $N$-bit number and its two's complement is $2^N$.
-Another way of finding the two's complement is **inverting the digits and adding one**.
+In binary representation, the sum of a $N$-bit number and its two's complement is $2^N$.
+Another way of finding the two's complement is **inverting the binary digits and adding one**.

 | 0    | 000  |
 | ---- | ---- |